 When it comes to the LUMI range of products it's still easier since these are based on a real, mechanical keyboard as opposed to the continuously expressive silicone surface of the Seaboards, although the LUMI keyboard still provides a flavor of MPE.

-Over the years I've observed all types of musicians and non-musicians approach the Seaboard and each time I'd see new ways of approaching that meal-able, silicone surface.
-One famous person even played it with his nose.
+Over the years I've observed all types of musicians and non-musicians approach the Seaboard and each time I'd see new ways of approaching that malleable, silicone surface.
+One famous person even played it with his forehead.
 I guess the Seaboard might be the only MPE controller where that's possible without injuring oneself.

 Then, there were artists into Ambient who would lay their hands on the Seaboard surface and simply massage the whole surface left and right, in this wave-like motion, while also adding pressure.
 A very sensual experience.